-Are you an Arizona resident ready to learn more about the cost of solar panels?
+Are you an Arizona resident ready to learn more about the cost of solar panels in Arizona?
 You’re in luck- Arizona is one of the sunniest places in the U.S., and many residents have already used this to their advantage by making the switch to clean solar power.

 Primary Factors that Determine Costs

 First, you’ll want to determine what size system you’ll need.
 Think about your home’s energy needs and how much electrical usage you want your system to cover.
 Many choose to cover 100% of their energy needs with solar power, fully eliminating electricity bills!
 The average U.S. home consumes approximately 10,400 kWh (kilowatt-hours) a year, so between 28 and 34 250-watt panels (a popular size) would cover the electrical needs for such a home.

 The amount of sunlight you receive also makes a difference in the size of your system.
 Arizona’s average annual sunshine far exceeds most other states, with an estimated 299 sunny days per year.